pammacdotnet/TypstPaper/paper.typ

     ),
     render(read("venn.dot"), width: 98%),
   )),
-  caption: [Diagram of a Cartesian product of two emoji sets created with Wasm, Graphviz and the #package-link("Diagraph") package], ) <fig:cart-prod>
+  caption: [Diagram of a Cartesian product of two emoji sets created with Wasm, Graphviz and the #Diagraph package], ) <fig:cart-prod>

 #let Zap = package-link("Zap")
 #let Circuiteria = package-link("Circuiteria")
-#let Quill = package-link("Quill")

 For creating truth tables, there is #Truthfy package that can create a table from a logical expression.
 For hardware, there are several circuit diagram packages:
 / #Zap: draws electronic circuits that are aligned with IEC and IEEE/ANSI standards.